 Understanding more about what’s involved in shrub pruning will help you make a wise decision when it comes to these services.

-How to Trim Shrubs
+How to Prune and Trim Your Shrubs

 One of the most important facts when it comes to shrub trimming, which homeowners sometimes overlook, is that timing matters.
 If you prune a flowering shrub, such as an azalea, at the wrong time, you may prevent it from blooming.
 Considering that an azalea typically only provides three spectacular weeks of bloom time, you could essentially ruin that shrub for the season.